aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 to this `function` that Dafny will accept we are done with this section!

-Finally, take a look at the "non-empty" requirement and see if you can work out why this is indeed enforced.
+Finally, take a look at the "The resource id MUST be a non-empty string" requirement and see if you can work out why this is indeed enforced.

 ## Step 15